-When simulation artifacts are managed separately in Simulation Data Management (SDM) software, it is often closely connected with PDM Software.
+When simulation artifacts are managed separately in Simulation Data Management (SDM) software, this is often closely connected to PDM Software.

 The counterpart to PDM software is Software Configuration Management (SCM) software, which manages the artifacts used to plan, define, describe and test product software.

 PDM software is closely related to Product Lifecycle Management (PLM) software.
 Sometimes PDM is considered a subset of PLM functionality.

 Technology Providers of PDM Software

 - Stratasys offers GrabCAD Workbench